johnser/BlueProx/README.md

 ## Design Requirements

 In order for this project to be successful, the following requirements were set:
- 1. BlueProx will be the only piece of hardware, which will be easily removed and installed into a car.
+ 1. BlueProx will be the only piece of hardware, which can be easily removed and installed into a car.
 	> This means that the phone will only be able to communicate with its built in radio, no hardware will be designed to be carried along side it.
 Software applications on the phone are acceptable.

-	>This also means that the BlueProx cannot be permanently installed as that would make it difficult to remove/install.
+	>This also means that the BlueProx cannot be permanently installed to anti theft hardware or tehas that would make it difficult to remove/install.
 Furthermore, power needs to provided at all times - even when the car is off - such that BlueProx will unlock the car at all times.

  2. The power consumption of BlueProx must be low enough to never drain an average car battery within a month
 	>I never go more than a month without driving, so this is to prevent the car from dying after returning from a vacation.
 It should be unplugged since the hardware needs to be easily removable but humans forget sometimes